sonjakatz/myaReg-genderDifferences/README.md

 ## Contact

-For questions or comments make an issue or mail to: sonja.katz@wur.nl
+For questions or comments make an issue or mail to: sonja.katz@hotmail.com

 **Corresponding author:**
 _Sarah Hoffmann, M.D._